humanmade/altis-documentation/other-docs/getting-started/README.md

 Before you get started, it's important to be aware of a few core concepts which affect how you think about and build sites for Altis.

 With Altis, you will work on a **project**.
 This encompasses the codebase and the hosting provided by Altis Cloud.
 Each project can have multiple **sites**, which can represent multiple domains, subdomains, or other distinct websites.
-Sites within a single project share a common codebase, but can have different customisations applied to each site.
+Sites within a single project share a common codebase, but can have different customizations applied to each site.

 Custom functionality on top of the Altis platform is implemented via **plugins**.
 Each major feature generally has a separate plugin, and these can be enabled or disabled for each site.
 They can also be enabled across the entire project.